useidel/signal-desktop-fedora/README.md

 # signal-desktop-fedora

-Some experiments with the SPEC file to create an RPM for fedora - basically about the patching of the source.
+A SPEC file for Signal-Desktop to create an RPM for fedora.

 The source of signal-desktop are here: [Signal-Desktop](https://github.com/signalapp/Signal-Desktop)